JHUAPL/SIMoN/README.md

 ![precipitation](viz/demo/2035_precipitation.png)

 ## Add a new model
+1. Choose the models that you want to run together in the SIMoN framework.
+Note their interdependencies carefully, and make sure that each model has a source for all of its necessary data inputs.
+Sample models are provided in the `examples` directory, where each model has its own directory.
+Each model's dependencies are specified in its `schemas/inputs` directory.
+For example, the `power_supply` model relies on the `power_demand` model, and the `power_demand` and `water_demand` models both rely on the `population` model.
+The `population` and `gfdl_cm3` models do not rely on any other models, and can each be run independently.
+2. Once you have a complete set of models where all dependencies are satisfied, add the unique name of each of the models to the "models" list in `broker/config.json`.
+3. Create an entry for each model in the "services" section in `build/docker-compose.yml` and specify the path to each model's directory.
+    ```
+    model_name_1:
+        build: ../models/examples/model_name_1/
+        volumes:
+            - ../models/examples/model_name_1:/opt:ro
-1. In the models/ directory, copy the template/ directory and rename it to the ID (unique name) of your new model.
+4. In the `models` directory, copy the `template` directory, which serves as a blueprint for new models.
+Rename `template` to the ID (unique name) of your new model.
-1. Within this new directory are several required directories and files:
+5. Within this new directory are several required directories and files that need to be modified:
     * `src/` stores the model's source code
         * `inner_wrapper.py`
             * This file receives input data from other models, performs operations on it, and returns the output data that will be sent to other models.